 phaeochromocytoma (an adrenaline - producing tumour of the adrenal gland)

-You or your child take other medication such as antipsychotic/neuroleptic medication
+Do not take this medicine if you take other medication such as antipsychotic/neuroleptic

-and certain antidepressants that can cause movement disorders (extrapyramidal reactions).
+medication and certain antidepressants that can cause movement disorders (extrapyramidal

 Before you start to take it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions: